Jackie's Strength: Background

 "Jackie's Strength" is really...
 I was asked to get married, right?
 And I was quite nervous because I never thought I'd get married before.
 It just wasn't something that I was gonna do.
 Even though I believe in monogamy, just having the church and state condone my union wasn't important to me.
 And in fact, I really didn't want that.
 So, when he asked me, it brought up, obviously, a lot of things.
 And I started going back in my little movie in my head, different moments of my life.
 And I remember my mother telling me that the day Kennedy died, John F. Kennedy, that she put me down, she had to lay me down because her heart started to slow down and she couldn't breathe.
 And um, all she thought of was Jackie and the strength that it would take Jackie to lead the nation.. which she did.
 And I really knew that I was gonna need some kind of strength because I'm made up of like two personalities.
 There's one side of me that could very easily have ended up at the 7-Eleven sitting outside drinking a Slurpee in my wedding dress and just missing the whole thing.
 And then there's the other one that did make it to the church.
 So, this song is about the one that drank the Slurpee.
 She's still out there somewhere.

 Music video

 The music video, which is in black and white, portrays Amos as a bride on her wedding day.
 She travels in a taxi cab, hiding from her wedding party as the taxi passes by the church where she is to be married.
 The video includes imagery of realistic situations such as teen pregnancy, pre-marital sex, interracial relationships and use of medication by elderly persons.
-It was directed by James Brown.
+It was directed by James Brown (the cinematographer, not funk and soul musician).